nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 # Arrays

 ## Introduction
-An Array is an indexed collection of fixed number of homogeneous data elements.
+An Array is an indexed collection, fixed numbers of homogeneous data elements.

-The main advantage is, we can represent huge number of values by using single variable so that readability of code will be improved.
+The main advantage is,
+we can represent a huge number of values by using a single variable so that readability of code will be improved.

-But the disadvantage of Arrays is fixed in size, i.e. once we create an array, there is no way of increasing or decreasing the size based on requirement.
+But the disadvantage of Arrays is fixed in size, i.e., once we create an array, there is no way of increasing or decreasing the size based on requirement.

-In order to use array, we should compulsory know the size in advanced, which may not possible always.
+To use an array, we should compulsorily know the size in advanced, which may not always possible.

 ## Array declaration